springfall2008/batpred/docs/apps-yaml.md

 ### Service API

-Some inverters have the Service API enabled, this allows the configuration to call an abitrary Home Assistant service to start/stop charging and discharging
+Some inverters have the Service API enabled, this allows the configuration to call an arbitrary Home Assistant service to start/stop charging and discharging

 - **charge_start_service** - Should be set to a service that is called when charging starts
 - **charge_stop_service** - Should be set to a service that is called when charging stops and/or discharging stops